diku-dk/futhark-website/performance.rst

 where Futhark lies in the performance space.
 This is done by comparing performance on fairly simple programs to hand-written implementations or other high-quality GPU languages or libraries.
-Such comparisons mostly exercise the efficiency of basic language constructs.
+Unfortunately, such comparisons mostly exercise the efficiency of basic language constructs.
 These programs are too small and simple to benefit from the ability of the Futhark compiler to significantly restructure the original program and its data representations through *loop fusion* and the like.

 The graphs show input size on the *x*-axis, and the resulting runtime in microseconds on the *y*-axis.
 All runtimes are averaged over a